Agradaa charged over nude pictures

 The Prosecutor told the court that the 1st accused also intentionally distributed intimate images of the complainant to a witness in this case via WhatsApp.

-He said the complainant reported the matter to the Police for assistance and during the investigation, all the accused persons with the exception of the 5th accused who is at large were arrested for investigation.
+He said the complainant reported the matter to Police for assistance and during investigation all the accused persons with the exception of the 5th accused who is at large were arrested for investigation.

 He said after investigation the accused persons were charged with the offences and arraigned.